sungmen999/CassiaSDKGuideClone/RESTful-API.md

 <br />

 ### Receive Notification and Indication
-SSE API to continues receive notification and indication:
+SSE API to receive continuous notification and indication:

 AC Managed:
 ```